History

 Beware many older brake pads and linings were constructed with asbestos in the material.
 Asbestos fibers are a known health risk that can lead to lung diseases after many years of exposure.
 As the linings or pads worn down asbestos fibers were present and could easily be inhaled.
 Reputable manufacturers have ceased using asbestos in their linings.
 Most governments around the world have now legislated against the inclusion of asestos in new brake linings.
 It is virtually impossible to know if asbestos has been used.
 In this case, all brake lining servicing should be carried out as though there is asbestos in the material.

 Cleaning methods can vary from using special vacuum cleaners to a washing method of remove the brake dust.
-As a matter of importances, NEVER USE AN AIR HOSE to blow dry dust off any brake component.
+As a matter of importances,

 All of the brake unit components, except the brake drum, are mounted on a backing plate bolted to the vehicle axle housing or suspension.